mistressviolet/mistressviolet/README.md

 foot worship, CBT, chastity, caning, whipping, humiliation, counselling sessions, sounding,

 Be prepared for punishment that will have you begging to come back.

+message or email for enquiries and session prices.